Tanzu-Solutions-Engineering/tkg-lab/docs/shared-services-cluster/10_harbor.md

 ![Harbor OIDC Configuration](harbor-oidc-config.png)

-1. Log-in to Harbor as admin and password Harbor12345
+1. Log-in to Harbor as admin and your configured admin password

-2. On the right hand nav, select Administration -> Configuration
+2. On the left hand nav, select Administration -> Configuration

 3. Choose Authentication tab, and then complete the form as follows:
   - Auth Mode: `OIDC`